Skip to main content

 2015

-• Legislature added funds to the Department of Human Services budget for a Return to Work Program
+• Legislature added funds to Health and Human Services budget for a Return to Work Program

 • Legislature changed language from Traumatic Brain Injury to Brain Injury and added language to start collecting data from contractors

-• Legislature added funds to the Department of Human Services budget for Resource Facilitation
+• Legislature added funds to Health and Human Services budget for Resource Facilitation

-• Department of Human Services continues to contract with University of North Dakota-Center for Rural Health for the North Dakota Brain Injury Network (NDBIN)
+• Health and Human Services continues to contract with University of North Dakota – Center for Rural Health for the North Dakota Brain Injury Network (NDBIN)

-• Department of Human Services continues to contract with Community Options for pre-employment services
+• Health and Human Services continues to contract with Community Options for pre-employment services

 • Social and recreational contracts continue